 “I’ve been in the same terrible boat.
 It never gets easy, but it does get better,” I said.

 We talked a bit more, and before I left, I asked her name and promised to pray for her.
 I did, and continue to do so.
 Heartbreaks hurt for a long time.
 Divorces cause wounds that, even when healed, leave scars as reminders.
 But life can get better.
-God can do amazing things in your life if you let Him.
-Prayer can be such a comfort; as we come to Him we are reminded that He cares.
+God can do amazing things in your life if you let Him, Prayer is such a help!

 I wish we’d exchanged contact information.
 I wish I’d prayed with her right then and there.
 But we didn’t.
 I was afraid I’d start crying if I prayed with her in the restaurant that day.
 But I do hope that God sees fit to allow us to cross paths again.
 In the meantime, I hope she remembers that she isn’t alone, that she is loved, and that a stranger is praying for her peace and healing.